Secret assassins of ancient Sparta: The Krypteia and their murderous missions

 One of the primary functions of the Krypteia was to identify and eliminate potential Helot leaders or agitators who could incite rebellion.

-This was often done through clandestine operations, where young operatives would infiltrate Helot communities under the cover of darkness to carry out assassinations.
+This was often done through clandestine operations, where young operatives would infiltrate Helot communities to carry out assassinations.

-While the exact details of their operations remain elusive, historical accounts and scholarly interpretations offer some insights into their modus operandi.
+While the exact details of their operations remain elusive, historical accounts and scholarly interpretations offer some insights into their mode of operation.

-Krypteia operatives typically worked in small groups or even alone, relying on their training in stealth, survival, and hand-to-hand combat to carry out their missions.
+Krypteia operatives typically worked alone or sometimes in small groups, relying on their training to carry out their missions.

 Armed with little more than a dagger and basic provisions, they would infiltrate target areas under the cover of darkness, their identities concealed to maintain the element of surprise and to protect the institution's secrecy.